 Start now:

-The companies that do this while inference is cheap will have pricing power, architectural clarity, and customer defensibility when the market normalises.
+The companies that do this while inference is cheap will have pricing power, architectural clarity, and customer defensibility when the market normalizes.

 The ones that don't will have a rewrite in their future.